How to start a fish and chips shop

 Other considerations:

-• Cleanliness/ maintenance – check for signs of damp or vermin and that the property is maintained.
-Although things can be cleaned, there are some recurring issues it can be expensive and difficult to deal with
+• Cleanliness/maintenance: check for signs of damp or vermin and that the property is maintained.
+Although things can be cleaned, if there are some recurring issues, it can be expensive and difficult to deal with.

 As with any business, you should write a thorough and detailed business plan for your fish and chip shop before committing to anything.